figmentc/Adversarial-Image-Analysis/README.md

 - Delta becomes more significant as alpha increases.
 This is intuitive and expected as delta is scaled by alpha
 - The number of adversarial images generated increases as alpha increases
 - Changes in the resulting adversarial images are increasingly significant as alpha increases

+Desptite changes, the correct classifications for adversarial images under human eye are still clearly their original classes.
+Thus, it is very possible to use these examples to retrain the model in order to decrease overfitting.